LatticeQCD/AnalysisToolbox/docs/_sources/glossary/latqcdtools.physics.statisticalPhysics.md.txt

     simulation point pRW.
 We assume the action depends linearly on the simulation parameter, i.e. S' ~ p S

+    By the way, if you are going to pair this with a jackknife to estimate e.g. where a response function is maximized, make sure you pick enough reweighting points to properly resolve where the maximum is.

     Args:
         X (np.array): Measurements to reweight.
         pRW (float): Reweight to this target.